 How can I get on the waitlist?

-The process for adding someone to the waitlist is very similar to the process of registering a participant for Summer Institute.
-Instructions can be found in this guide; we strive to make the waitlist process easily accessible and similar to the process of registering attendees for Summer Institute and other AVID events.
+Instructions can be found in this guide.
+We strive to make the waitlist process easily accessible and similar to the process of registering attendees for Summer Institute and other AVID events.

 I am registered on the waitlist for a closed Summer Institute.
 What happens now?

-We also need some time for the waitlist to come together so that we can evaluate which Communities of Practice need more space and see if it is feasible to adjust our staffing and spacing in order to accommodate the demand.
+We also need some time for the waitlist to come together so that we can evaluate which Communities of Practice need more space and determine whether it’s feasible to adjust our staffing and spacing in order to accommodate the demand.

 Where is the waitlist timeline published?